-We intend to make quarterly distributions to our stockholders commencing at the end of the quarter in which this offering is completed.
+Distributions We intend to make quarterly distributions to our stockholders commencing at the end of the quarter in which this offering is completed.
 The timing and amount of our quarterly distributions, if any, will be determined by our board of directors.
 Any distributions to our stockholders will be declared out of assets legally available for distribution.
 In addition, because we will invest substantially all of our assets in the Operating Company, we will only be able to pay distributions on our common stock from distributions received from the Operating Company.
 The Operating Company intends to make distributions that will be sufficient to enable us to pay quarterly distributions to our stockholders and maintain our status as a regulated investment company, or RIC, under the Code.
-While it is intended that the distributions made by the Operating Company will be sufficient to enable us to pay quarterly distributions to our stockholders and maintain our status as a RIC, there can be no assurances that the distributions from the Operating Company will be sufficient to pay distributions to our stockholders in the future.
+While it is intended that the distributions to our stockholders and maintain our status as a regulated investment company, or RIC company will be sufficient to enable us to pay quarterly distributions and maintain our status as a Regulated investment company, or RIC, under the Code.
+While it is intended that the distributions from the Operating Company will be sufficient to enable us to pay quarterly distributions and maintain our status as a RIC, there can be no assurances that the distributions from the Operating Company will be sufficient to pay distributions to our stockholders in the future.
 The Holding Company currently is a RIC for U.S. federal income tax purposes and intends to continue to qualify each year as a RIC.
 In order to qualify as a RIC, the Holding Company generally must satisfy income, asset diversification and distribution requirements.
 As long as it so qualifies, the Holding Company will not be subject to U.S. federal income tax to the extent that it distributes its investment company taxable income and net capital gain on a timely basis.
 The Holding Company will invest substantially all of the net proceeds from this offering in the Operating Company, which is treated as a partnership for U.S. federal income tax purposes.
 Consequently, any references to, and description of the U.S. federal income tax aspects of, the Holding Company's investment practices and activities, in effect, take into account the investment practices and activities of the Operating Company.
 See "Distributions" and "Tax Matters."

-Wells Fargo Bank, National Association, or the Custodian, serves as our custodian.
+Custodian Wells Fargo Bank, National Association, or the Custodian, serves as our custodian.
 See "Custodian."

-Wells Fargo Bank, National Association, or Wells Fargo, serves as our Transfer and Dividend Paying Agent.
+Transfer and Dividend Paying Agent Wells Fargo Bank, National Association, or Wells Fargo, serves as our Transfer and Dividend Paying Agent.
 See "Transfer Agent."
+Borrowings and Preferred Stock We expect to use leverage, including through the Revolving Facility, to make investments.
+We will be exposed to the risks of leverage, which include that leverage may be considered a speculative investment technique.
+The use of leverage magnifies the potential for gain and loss on amounts invested 17